Life insurance is a financial safety net for your partner, your kids, your life...Read more

-At some point during the life insurance application process, you will be asked to name your beneficiaries – both primary and contingent beneficiaries.
+At some point during the life insurance application process, you will be asked to name primary and contingent beneficiaries.
 Designating beneficiaries can be a challenge if you don’t know exactly what you’re doing.
 Don’t worry, you’re not alone.
-A question that our customer success team gets asked a lot at this point would be: “What the heck is a contingent beneficiary, and how does it differ from a primary beneficiary?”
+A question that our customer success team gets asked a lot at this point is: “What exactly is a contingent beneficiary, and how does it differ from a primary beneficiary?”